azamsharp/azamsharp.github.io/_posts/testing.md

 The main idea behind the MV Pattern is to allow views directly talk to the model.
 This eliminate the need for creating unnecessary layer of view models for each view, which simply contribute to the size of the project instead of providing any benefits.

 > In SwiftUI, view is similar to Component in React or Widget in Flutter.
 This means, it is not only used for displaying data but can also handle binding capabilities. **The View in SwiftUI is also a View Model.**.
-If you plan to put all the logic in your views then check out Container Pattern.
+Keep in mind that if you plan to put all the logic in your views then check out Container Pattern.
 MV Pattern is not the same as Container Pattern.

 Apple has shown MV pattern in several places with different flavors.
 This includes Fruta, FoodTruck and ScrumDinger applications.
 My focus for this article is on client/server applications as they are one of the most common types of iOS applications.